unikraft/loupe/README.md

 This is a very simple script.
 We first start a 3s benchmark on port 8034 with `wrk`.
-Then we parse the output for a chain of characters that typically indicate success (here the throughput, which is absent if the benchmark fails).
+Then we parse the output for a chain of characters that typically indicates success (here the throughput, which is absent if the benchmark fails).
 We return 0 if it is present, and 1 otherwise.

 **Step 3**: create a Docker container that build nginx and wrk, and performs